-I am a geospatial data scientist and engineer deriving actionable insights from big spatial data.
-In my approach, I combine a Discrete Global Grid System to organize, merge, analyze
+I am a geospatial data scientist and engineer who likes to derive actionable insights from big spatial data.
+In my approach, I combine a Discrete Global Grid System to organize, merge,

-and visualize large spatial datasets at multiple scales and Artificial Neural Networks (ANN) to crunch through the data to make predictions.
-A data platform such as
+analyze and visualize large spatial datasets at multiple scales and Artificial Neural Networks (ANN) to crunch through data to make predictions.
+A data platform such

-a DGGS and machine learning algorithms like ANNs help to produce insights from big earth observation data, location-based services (LBS), internet of things (IoT), volunteered geographic information (VGI) from citizens,
+as a DGGS and machine learning algorithms like ANNs help to produce insights from big earth observation data, location-based services (LBS), internet of things (IoT), volunteered geographic information (VGI) from

 I studied Geography and Geomatics at Ruhr-University Bochum in Germany and joined the UN Operational Satellite Applications Program (UNOSAT) of the United Nations Institute for Training and Research (UNITAR) in Geneva, Switzerland in 2009.
-I worked there for about 1.5 years before moving to the State Key Laboratory for Information Engineering in Surveying Mapping and Remote Sensing (LIESMARS) at Wuhan University, China, to pursue my doctoral degree in engineering in photogrammetry and remote sensing, where I currently work as a Postdoc.
-In 2013/2014 I did a contract engagement at the Global Polio Eradication Initiative at the World Health Organization in Geneva, which set the frame for my future research interests.
+I worked there for about 1.5 years before moving to the State Key Laboratory for Information Engineering in Surveying Mapping and Remote Sensing (LIESMARS) at Wuhan University, China.
+There I pursued my doctoral degree in engineering in photogrammetry and remote sensing and worked as a Postdoc until November 2019.
+In 2013/2014 I did a contract engagement at the Global Polio Eradication Initiative at the World Health Organization HQ in Geneva, which set the frame for my future research interests and endeavors.

 Each cell in the grid has a unique ID.
-Stored in a relational database system RDBMS such as PostgreSQL + PostGIS, Accumolo + GeoMESA this framework quickly becomes a powerful tool for big geospatial data managment and analysis.
+Stored in a relational database system RDBMS such as PostgreSQL + PostGIS, Accumolo + GeoMESA this framework becomes a powerful tool for big geospatial data management and analysis.